stellar/slingshot/zkvm/docs/zkvm-spec.md

 6. Executes all [deferred point operations](#deferred-point-operations), including aggregated transaction signature and constraint system proof, using a single multi-scalar multiplication.
 Fails if the result is not an identity point.

-If none of the above checks failed, the resulting [transaction log](#transaction-log) is _applied_ to the blockchain state as described in [the blockchain specification](Blockchain.md#apply-transaction-log).
+If none of the above checks failed, the resulting [transaction log](#transaction-log) is _applied_ to the blockchain state as described in the blockchain specification (TBD).

 ### Deferred point operations